-General and administrative expenses increased \$664,000, or 13%, in the 2009 period as compared to the 2008 period.
-The increase is due to a number of factors including: higher expenses related to reserves for doubtful accounts and bankruptcies; higher legal and professional fees and full quarter effect of the restricted shares issued in late February 2008 and additional restricted shares issued in late February 2009.
-As a percentage of total revenues, general and administrative expenses were 9% for both the 2009 and 2008 periods.
+General and administrative expenses increased \$143,000 or 3%, in the 2009 period as compared to the 2008 period.
+The increase is due primarily to higher expenses related to reserves for doubtful accounts and bankruptcies and the effect of the restricted shares issued in February 2009.
+As a percentage of total revenues, general and administrative expenses were 9% and 10% in the 2009 and 2008 periods, respectively.